 - 1 cup cherries

 Preheat oven to 300ºF and position a rack in the center.
 Line a baking sheet with parchment.

 To prepare the meringue: Whisk superfine sugar and cornstarch together in a small bowl.
 In the bowl of an electric mixer, beat whites with a pinch of salt at medium speed until soft peaks form.
 Add the water and beat until whites hold soft peaks once again.

 On medium-high, beat in sugar mixture one tablespoon at a time.
-After all sugar has been added, beat one minute longer.
-Add vinegar, then beat at high speed until glossy and stiff peaks form, about 5 minutes (longer if using hand-held mixer).
+After all, sugar has been added, beat one minute longer.
+Add vinegar, then beat at high speed until glossy and stiff peaks form, about 5 minutes (longer if using a hand-held mixer).
 The meringue will be extremely thick.

 Separate one egg, placing the egg white in a large bowl and adding the yolk to the chocolate.
 Quickly whisk in the yolk, fully incorporating it.
 Repeat with the remaining two eggs.
 Remove the bowl from over the saucepan and let cool to lukewarm.

 Add the salt to the egg whites.
 Beat the whites until stiff peaks form, then beat in the confectioners' sugar.
 Using a rubber spatula, gently fold the egg whites into the chocolate, being careful not to deflate the whites.